mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## Pontoon translation workspace

-Pontoon’s translation workspace is organized in 3 columns:
+Pontoon’s translation workspace consists of the main toolbar and 3 columns:
 * The left columns includes a list of strings with a search field at the top.
 * The main editing space is located in the middle column.
 * The right column includes information about terminology, source string comments, suggestions from translation memory, machine translation, and other locales.